ejgallego/coq-lsp/etc/FAQ.md

 ## How is `coq-lsp` different from VSCoq?

 [VSCoq](https://github.com/coq-community/vscoq) was developed by C.J.
-Siegbell and at the time was an impressive achievement.
+Siegbell (and later maintained by a team of volunteers) and at the time was an impressive achievement.
 The key difference between `VSCoq` and `coq-lsp` is how the VSCode client communicates with Coq.

 `VSCoq` communicates with Coq using the `coqidetop` server, which implements a XML protocol providing basic operations over documents.

-In `coq-lsp` case, VSCode and Coq communicate using the LSP protocol, plus a set of custom extensions.
+In `coq-lsp` case, VS Code and Coq communicate using the LSP protocol, plus a set of custom extensions.
 This is possible thanks to a new `coq-lsp` language server, which is an extended Coq binary taking advantage of improved Coq APIs.